PicsArt/cppbind/docs/03_get_started/06_templates.rst

    :end-before: [example]

 For all templates we specify **template** attribute in **__API__**.
-It's value must be of JSON format and should contain all template arguments as keys.
-Values are lists.
-This lists should contain either strings(all possible types) or objects with **name** and **type** keys.
+It's value must be of dictionary format and should contain all template arguments as keys.
+Values are lists which should contain dictionaries with optional **name** and mandatory **type** keys.
 We will see an example with **name** and it's usage later.

 .. note::
     Keys in **__API__** should be in the same order as in the template parameter list.

 .. note::
     We gave template argument's type full name in **__API__** i.e iegen::example::Task not just Task.
-    This is mandatory otherwise iegen won't be able to find Task type.
+    This is mandatory otherwise IEGEN won't be able to find Task type.

 .. collapse:: Generated bindings